EstherAlo/DAREY.IO-Projects/Project3/Project3.md

 vi App.js
 ```

-- We need to make little adjustment to our react code.
+- We need to makea  little adjustment to our react code.
 Delete the logo and adjust our App.js to look like this.

 ```